owid/sdg-tracker.org/pages/no-poverty.md

   Longer-term trends, correlates and additional data on extreme poverty can be found at the _Our World in Data_ entry [here](https://ourworldindata.org/extreme-poverty).

+  The UN has defined 7 "Targets" and 14 "Indicators" for SDG 1.
+Targets specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
+Below we quote the original text of all targets and show the data on the agreed Indicators.
 featuredImage: /img/uploads/1.svg
 ---